konstantinlindner/lifelytics-v1/README.md

 Prerequisites: node 14, npm.

-Clone and enter the project.
+Clone and enter the project, then run:

 ```bash
 $ npm install